demisto/content/Packs/TeamCymru/Integrations/TeamCymruScout/README.md

 ## Overview

-The Team Cymru Scout integration allows to get immediate insight on IP addresses and domains for threat investigations.
+The Team Cymru Scout integration enables getting immediate insight on IP addresses and domains for threat investigations.
 This integration was integrated and tested with API of Team Cymru Scout.

 ### Key Features